 - Decent App Control, but not Perfect: When controlling the Bebop using the FreeFlight app, the controls feel a little mushy and imprecise.
 That said, the app does allow the pilot to adjust the responsiveness for all four degrees of freedom – a feature that is especially useful when flying indoors or in tight areas where the stock control responsiveness may be a little too touchy for most pilots.

-The Parrot Bebop offers marked improvement over previous Parrot drones including the GNSS chipset and a much better camera.
+The Parrot Bebop offers a marked improvement over previous Parrot drones including the GNSS chipset and a much better camera.

 A compact design and entry-level price point make the Bebop a solid choice for anyone looking to get into this hobby without breaking the bank, but the limited range (without the SkyController) and short flight times are worth considering before making a purchasing decision.